‘ILM - علم

-The very first specification, which makes man outstanding over all animals is his mind.
+The first specification, which makes man outstanding over all animals, is his mind.
 The mind forms the basis of a human.
-Like the eye is the tool of seeing and the ear is of hearing; the mind is the tool of understanding haqiqahs and meanings.
-Studying and working to understanding haqiqahs and meanings is ‘ilm too.
-To not use the mind for ‘ilm of haqiqah - which is its true duty- is suppressing it.
-Because the mind is the foundation of being human, and to suppress it, is closing the way of being a real human.
+Like the eye is the tool of seeing and the ear is the tool of hearing, the mind is the tool of understanding haqiqahs and meanings.
+Studying and working to understand haqiqahs and meanings is ‘ilm too.
+Not using the mind for ‘ilm of haqiqah —which is its true duty — is suppressing it.
+Since the mind is the foundation of being a human, suppressing it is to close the way to being a real human.
 To work for ‘ilm of haqiqah is the progress of humanity; to neglect these haqiqahs is the decline of it.

-‘Ilm is knowing the haqiqah, and it is more general than the Ma’rifat.
-The meaning of Ma’rifat is to know by the means of tafakkur.
+‘Ilm is knowing the haqiqah, and it is more general than the ma’rifat.
+The meaning of ma’rifat is to know by means of tafakkur.
 The opposite of ‘Ilm is jahl (ignorance) and the opposite of Ma’rifat is inkâr (denying).

 As a term of ‘Ilm al-Kalâm: ‘Ilm is one of the seven attributes of Allah.